AlibabaCloudDocs/sddp/intl.en-US/FAQ/Sensitive data scan and detection.md

 |SDDP charges you for scanning the new or modified objects.|
 |You change sensitive data detection rules.
 For example, you create, delete, enable, or disable rules.|SDDP automatically scans all data in all authorized data assets.|SDDP charges you for a full scan on data in all authorized data assets.|

-## Will SDDP skip my data in a scan?

-SDDP does not scan an OSS object if its size reaches 200 MB.
-SDDP scans only OSS objects whose size is less than 200 MB.

-**Note:** A package is considered as a single object.
-If the total size of all files in a package reaches 200 MB, SDDP does not scan the package.